dgc-cgn/sigbot/README.md

 ![Logo](./assets/SignVerify-logo.png)

-This program implements [DEC-03](https://github.com/dgc-cgn/DEC/blob/main/challenges/dec-03.md) and is named after the inspirational success of [Let's Encrypt](https://letsencrypt.org/), a free service provided by the [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/).
-This program was originally entitled **Domain Name Signature Provider (DNSP) Program** but we'll use the friendlier title of **Let's Sign and Verify**.
+This program implements [DEC-03](https://github.com/dgc-cgn/DEC/blob/main/challenges/dec-03.md) and takes after the inspirational success of [Let's Encrypt](https://letsencrypt.org/), a free service provided by the [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/).
+This program, originally entitled **Domain Name Signature Provider (DNSP) Program** is now called **Let's Sign and Verify**.

-The **sigbot** utility is inspired by [certbot](https://github.com/certbot), a utility built by the [Electron Frontier Foundation](https://www.eff.org/) to make it easy to deploy Let's Encrypt certificates.
-The vision for sigbot is to enable a Let's Encrypt certificate issued to a website to digitally sign and verify authoritative documents.
-The main area of focus is digitally signing and verifying PDF documents because PDFs are the most popular digital and printable formats for authoritative documents.
-Unfortunately, despite their authoritative nature, they are still hard to digitally sign and even harder to verify on a global basis.

 If we achieve our goal, anyone will be able to verify the authenticity of a digitally signed PDF simply by retrieving the public key of the website owner has claimed to have signed the document.
 It will become just as easy a secure `https` connection.
 And no changes are required on the website!